gl-inet/docs4.x/docs/tutorials/internet_cellular.md

 # Connect to the Internet via cellular

 The router can be used to access the Internet through cellular.

+There are three cases:

+1. Some models have a built-in 3G/4G model with single SIM card, like GL-XE300(Puli).
+Please refer to [Setup for single SIM models](#setup-for-single-sim-models).

-There are two cases, some models have a built-in 3G/4G model; some models have a usb port and can be plugged into a usb 3G/4G modem.
-The operation steps are similar, here is GL-AXT1800(Slate AX) as an example.
+2. Some models have a usb port and can be plugged into a usb 3G/4G modem, like GL-AXT1800(Slate AX).
+Please refer to [Setup for single SIM models](#setup-for-single-sim-models).

-Some models have built-in modems and support dual SIM cards, and the interface may be slightly different.
-Please refer to [Dual-SIM](#dual-sim).
+3. Some models have a built-in modem and support dual SIM cards, like GL-X3000(Spitz AX).
+Its interface may be slightly different.
+Please refer to [Setup for Dual-SIM models](#setup-for-dual-sim-models).

+**Note:** Some SIM cards may need to be activated the first time you use them, so please activate them in your phone before using them in your router.

-## Setup
+## Setup for single SIM models

+The following configuration steps are for built-in modem or external USB modem with only single SIM card.
+Here we use the GL-AXT1800 (Slate AX) with external USB modem as an example.

 On the left side of web Admin Panel -> INTERNET, Cellular sector.

-**Note:** Some SIM cards may need to be activated the first time you use them, so please activate them in your phone before using them in your router.

 1. We recommend to turn off the router first, insert your SIM card into the USB modem then plug the USB modem into the USB port of the router, and then turn it on again.
 If you insert a usb modem at power on, the page may be no change, please refresh the page.